 - 1 cup gluten free breadcrumbs (I make my own crumbs by whirring old pieces of various gluten free bread in my food processor.
 OR 3/4 cup almond flour works for a Paleo option!

-- 2 tablespoons melted allowed butter or oil
+- 2 tablespoons butter or oil Or ghee OR avocado oil

 - 2 cloves minced garlic